linode/docs/docs/tools-reference/linux-package-management.md

 The Debian package management system, based on a tool called `dpkg` with the very popular `apt` system is a powerful, popular, and useful method of package management.
 In addition to Debian, a number of other prominent distributions of GNU/Linux are derived from the Debian system, most notably the Ubuntu family of distributions.

-As a result, these instructions apply for Debian and Ubuntu systems.
-While Debian and derived systems are not necessarily binary-compatible, .debs packaged for Debian are often compatible with Ubuntu (though this is not a supported workflow).
+As a result, these instructions apply to Debian and Ubuntu systems.
+While Debian and derived systems are not necessarily binary-compatible, `.debs` packaged for Debian are often compatible with Ubuntu (though this is not a supported workflow).

 ### Advanced Packaging Tool (APT)